WesleyMatthee/schedular/README.md

 - A user can switch between days and see detailed information
 - Booked and available slots are clearly differentiated
 - A user can book interviews by typing in a student name and clicking on an interviewer from a list of interviewers
-- A user can change the details of an existing interview by pressing the edit icon
+- A user can change the details of an existing interview by clicking the edit icon
 - A user can cancel an existing interview, a message in the appointment will ask to confirm the action before permanently deleting an interview as well as display

 ---